jerryhgladinet/docs/install/source/chapter03.rst

     administrator needs to login to fix Active Directory issues later on if there are issues in the future, such as a password change, Active Directory server DNS name change, etc.

-After setting up the cluster administrator account, the cluster administrator's dashboard will appear by default.
+After setting up the cluster administrator account, the dashboard will appear by default.

 .. image:: _static/image_s3_1_2.png